Destination Snowflake setup guide #

 Generate a public key #

 From the command line, generate the public key by referencing the private key.
-The following command references the private key contained in a file named
+The following command references the private key from a file

 rsa_key.p8